Book consultation

 Balance Light to Avoid Cold Interiors

-How lighting softens minimalism
+How lighting softens minimalism:

-• Warm ambient lighting (2700K–3000K) across living and dining areas
+• Warm ambient lighting (2700K–3000K)

-• Natural light maximized through sheer window treatments
+• Natural light through sheer treatments

 Meaningful Decor With Restraint